What is Connected Care & How to Build Connected Care Patient Portal or App in Canada?

-MD Live provides virtual doctors visits from the comfort and convenience of your own home from anywhere and at any time, it has a board of certified physicians.
+MD Live provides virtual doctor visits from the comfort and convenience of your own home from anywhere and at any time, it has a board of certified physicians.

 Moreover, it offers,

-- Treatment for multiple behavioural health issues with a licensed therapist.
+- Treatment for multiple behavioral health issues with a licensed therapist.